LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Adapter file for SICStus Prolog.
 Use of the latest SICStus Prolog version is recommended due to improved standards compliance.
 No problems expected.
 Please report any problem found (with a solution if possible).

+See the `scripts/embedding/sicstus` directory for a sample shell script that can help in pre-compiling Logtalk and Logtalk applications.

 SWI-Prolog 6.6.0 and later versions